The Multitudes of Qveen Herby, Part 1 « American Songwriter

 But then other times we’ll have just a lyric and a concept and we try to marry it to a rhythm.
 I feel like that’s a harder one to grasp, but most of the time it’s melody first, and then we try to come up with something.
 Sometimes I’ll to sit for hours.
 And then, boom!
 It worked.

-Your lyrics are really interesting always, and quite vivid.
+Your lyrics are always vivid.
 Do you write more than you need and cull the best lines?

 Yes.
 Most of the time.
 Sometimes I’ll even write a whole chorus of lyrics and then I’ll sing it and Nick will say, “You can beat it.”
 Which is infuriating, because when your husband tells you that, you just want to slap him.
 Because you already spent three hours on it.